ericaglimsholt/fuzzy-memory/README.md

 4 - Now the player see both cards with the image facing up.
 If the cards match they will be saved.
 If the cards doesn't match the cards will turn over automatically.

 5 - This will go on until all the cards is matched up.

+## Winning the game
+Once all the cards have been played, the player is the winner.

 # License